Xilinx/mlir-air/AIRConversionPasses.md

 module.
 Any `herd` without a parent `segment` will will also generate an AIE dialect module as if the `herd` has an implicit segment.

-For each `herd` in a segment a 2d array of `AIE.tile` operations is generated.
-The physical placement of the tiles is specified using the `herd` operation placement attributes or with `row-offset` and `col-offset` options to the pass. `AIE.core` operations are generated for each `AIE.tile` and the `herd` body is cloned into each core.
+For each `herd` in a segment a 2d array of `aie.tile` operations is generated.
+The physical placement of the tiles is specified using the `herd` operation placement attributes or with `row-offset` and `col-offset` options to the pass. `aie.core` operations are generated for each `aie.tile` and the `herd` body is cloned into each core.

-After generating `AIE.core` operations, several other conversions are run:
+After generating `aie.core` operations, several other conversions are run:

-* `memref.alloc` operations returning L1 memory are converted into static allocations using `AIE.buffer` operations.
+* `memref.alloc` operations returning L1 memory are converted into static allocations using `aie.buffer` operations.

-* `dma_memcpy_nd` operations in each core are lowered to `AIE.mem` operations to perform the transfers and `AIE.locks` are allocated to synchronize between the cores and the tile DMAs.
-As part of this conversion tile DMA schedules and channel allocations are generated for the `AIE.mem` bodies.
-L3 or L2 DMA channels are allocated for sending or receiving data to the tile DMAs. `AIE.flow` operations are allocated to connect the DMAs.
+* `dma_memcpy_nd` operations in each core are lowered to `aie.mem` operations to perform the transfers and `aie.locks` are allocated to synchronize between the cores and the tile DMAs.
+As part of this conversion tile DMA schedules and channel allocations are generated for the `aie.mem` bodies.
+L3 or L2 DMA channels are allocated for sending or receiving data to the tile DMAs. `aie.flow` operations are allocated to connect the DMAs.

 * `affine.if` operations with tile id operands are specialized, as these are now constants.
-This allows an upstream user or transformation to specialize parts of each `AIE.core` according to its location in the herd.
+This allows an upstream user or transformation to specialize parts of each `aie.core` according to its location in the herd.

 * `air.execute` and `air.wait_all` operations are optimized away or
 transformed into sequential code.